-We have not authorized anyone to provide any information or to make any representations other than those contained in this prospectus or incorporated by reference in this prospectus.
-We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-You should not assume that the information in this prospectus is accurate as of any date other than the date on the cover page of this prospectus or that any information we have incorporated by reference is accurate as of any date other than the date of the documents incorporated by reference.
-Our business, financial condition, results of operations and prospects may have changed since those dates.
+We have not authorized anyone to provide any information or to make any representations other than those contained in, or incorporated by reference in, this prospectus.
+We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give to you.
+We are not making an offer of these securities in any state where the offer is not permitted.
+You should not assume that the information incorporated by reference or provided in this prospectus is accurate as of any date other than its respective date.